MekodoDE/generic_acme_role/README.md

 For all variables please see `defaults/main.yml`.

     generic_acme_issue_domain:
-    - [ "test.test.com" ]
+    - decgn-pr-abc.de.valtech.com
-    - [ "test2.test.com", "test3.test.com" ]
+    - decgn-pr-xyz.de.valtech.com

-Each list represents one certificate.
-Multiple domains per certificate are defined like the second entry.
+Set the list of all domains the certificate should represent.
+Default is `hostname + .de.valtech.com`

     generic_acme_priv_key_path